-ıaeı ntai Scholarship: The applicant must have graduated from an accredited high school (Missouri and out of state applicants are welcome), and Ranked in the top 20% of his/her high school graduating class, or Achieved an ACT Composite score of 22 or higher, or Earned a cumulative GPA of 3.0 or higher.
-(Student meeting all of the above is given highest priority.)
-Recipient must matriculate at LU the first semester immediately following high school graduation.
-Covers approximately 80% of the cost of tuition/incidental and student activity fees; and \$1,000 per semester towards on-campus housing costs; and \$450 per semester book allowance.
-(Scholarship does not cover health insurance.)
+- Covers approximately 80% of the cost of tuition/incidental and student activity fees; and \$1,000 per semester towards on-campus housing costs; and \$450 book allowance per semester.
+The applicant must have graduated from an accredited high school (Missouri and outof-state applicants are welcome); and ranked in the top 20% of his/her high school graduating class; or achieved an ACT Composite score of 22 or higher; or earned a cumulative GPA of 3.0 or higher. - Recipient must matriculate at LU the first semester immediately following high school graduation.

-Heart of Missouri Scholarship:
+HEART OF MISSOURI SCHOLARSHIP

-The "Heart of Missouri" Lincoln University Scholarship is recruiting prospective Blue Tigers to be a part of our historic campus.
-If you are just graduating high school and looking for a small environment to pursue your degree, come tour our campus, where staying local pays.
-The "Heart of Missouri" scholarship will provide \$1,000 per semester for up to eight consecutive semesters, not including summer.
+The Heart of Missouri scholarship provides a \$1,000 tuition reduction per semester for up to eight consecutive semesters, not including summer.

-Please apply on-line, verify your acceptance or contact your Lincoln University recruitment coordinator today for complete details.

-Current resident and high school graduate of: Boone, Callaway, Cole, Cooper Howard, Maries, Miller, Moniteau, Morgan, or Osage; Must earn a cumulative high school GPA of 3.0 or greater on a 4.0 scale and provide certified transcript; Must be a degree seeking student and enrolled as a full time student with 12 credit hours or greater; П Students must successfully complete a minimum of 24 credit hours each academic year and maintain 3.0 GPA; Scholarships are not applied to fees and cannot be combined with Curators, Presidential, Institutional, Dean's or Employee tuition benefits; Scholarship award is contingent upon final transcripts, ACT test score and admissions acceptance.
-Institut Institutional Scholarship: The applicant must have completed 30 or more hours of college work, with a minimum cumulative GPA of 3.0.
-Available to current LU students or students transferring to LU from other colleges/universities.
-Covers approximately 70% of the cost of tuition, incidental, and student activity fees (partial institutional scholarships given on occasion for lesser amounts); \$750 per semester toward on-campus housing costs; and\$350 per semester book allowance.
-(Scholarship does not cover health insurance.) student e three scholarships listed above are renewable up to 8 consecutive semesters if the maintains a 3.0 cumulative GPA and satisfies the minimum academic requirement l-time student (12 credit hours a semester).
-The Lii n Connecting Scholarship: ncoln Connecting Scholarship helps attract students from bordering Missouri Arkansas, Illinois, Iowa, Kansas, Kentucky, Nebraska, Oklahoma and Tennessee).
-Criteria Includes: High school graduates of a neighboring state.
-Graduate students from a neighboring state.
-Must be continuously enrolled as a full-time student.
-Midwestandin maintai semeste one of the holarship cannot be combined with any other tuition incentive program (i.e. st Student Exchange Program).
-The recipients must maintain good academic g (2.0 GPA) as described in the Lincoln University Rules and Regulations; and in continuous enrollment with the minimum number of credit hours (12) per er to be considered a full-time student.
-If at any point the student fails to maintain the aforementioned requirements while enrolled at LU, they forfeit this tuition we.
-This incentive is renewable for up to ten (10) semesters for undergraduate and semesters for graduate students.
-The Lii oorderi n Special Talent Scholarship: ncoln Special Talent Scholarship helps attract students that live outside of the ng states of Missouri.
-The Special Talen Scholarship awards student's academic, hoir, and athletic scholarships.
-Criteria Includes: High School graduates outside of a neighboring state.
-Graduate students outside a neighboring state.
-Must be continuously enrolled as a full-time student. \Box iviusi de continuousiy emoneu as a fun-time student.

-This scholarship cannot be combined with any other tuition incentive program (i.e.
+To be eligible, a student must:

+- Be a current resident and high school graduate of Boone, Callaway, Cole, Cooper, Howard, Maries, Miller, Moniteau, Morgan, or Osage Counties - Earn a cumulative high school GPA of 2.5 or greater on a 4.0 scale and provide certified transcript - Be a degree-seeking student and enrolled as a full-time student with 15 credit hours or greater - Successfully complete a minimum of 30 credit hours each academic year and maintain a 2.5 GPA

+Scholarships are not applied to non-academic fees and cannot be combined with Curators, Presidential, Institutional, Dean's or Employee tuition benefits.
+Scholarship award is contingent upon final transcripts, ACT test score, committee review/evaluation, and admissions acceptance.

+LINCOLN UNIVERSITY INSTITUTIONAL SCHOLARSHIP

+Covers approximately 70% of the cost of tuition, incidental, and student activity fees (partial institutional scholarships given on occasion for lesser amounts); \$750 per semester toward on-campus housing costs; and \$350 book allowance per semester.

+The applicant must have completed 30 or more hours of college work, with a minimum cumulative GPA of 3.0.

+The Lincoln University Institutional Scholarship is available to current LU students or students transferring to LU from other colleges/universities.

+LINCOLN CONNECTING TUITION INCENTIVE

+The Lincoln Connecting Tuition Incentive provides in-state tuition rates for students from states bordering Missouri (Arkansas, Illinois, Iowa, Kansas, Kentucky, Nebraska, Oklahoma and Tennessee).

+To be eligible, a student must:

-Midwest Student Exchange Program).
-The recipients must maintain good academic standing (2.0 GPA), unless receiving an Academic Special Talent Scholarship (3.0 GPA) as described in the Lincoln University Rules and Regulations; and maintain continuous enrollment with the minimum number of credit hours (12) per semester to be considered a full-time student.
+- Be ahigh school graduate of a neighboring stateOR - Be a graduate studentfrom a neighboring state. - Becontinuously enrolled as a full-time student - Maintain good academic standing (2.0 GPA) as described in the Lincoln University Rules and Regulations - Maintain continuous enrollment with the minimum number of credit hours (12) per semester to be considered a full-time student

+This incentive cannot be combined with any other tuition incentive program (i.e. Midwest Student Exchange Program). and .
 If at any point the student fails to maintain one of the aforementioned requirements while enrolled at LU, they forfeit this tuition incentive.
 This incentive is renewable for up to ten (10) semesters for undergraduate and six (6) semesters for graduate students.